Amazon Aurora – New Cost-Effective MySQL-Compatible Database Engine for Amazon RDS

 Let’s step through the process of launching a Database Instance from the AWS Management Console (this is the primary launch tool during the Limited Preview; AWS Command Line Interface (CLI), AWS CloudFormation template, and API support are all in the works).

-Instances of this type must be run from within a Amazon Virtual Private Cloud (VPC).
+Instances of this type must be run from within a Amazon Virtual Private Cloud (Amazon VPC).
 I’ll start by choosing the Aurora engine:

 Then I choose a Database Instance type, name the database, and configure an account for the DBA:

 The final step is to set a few advanced details:

 I don’t need to tell Amazon Aurora how much storage I need.
 Instead, the new storage engine will automatically and transparently allocate storage in 10 GB increments as I create and populate tables.
 The tables that I create in Amazon Aurora must use the InnoDB engine, and I will pay only for the storage that I actually use.

 Once the instance is ready (generally less than 10 minutes) the endpoint is available in the console for use in my MySQL client code: